Nemesis-OS/nemesis-pkg/README.md

 # nemesis-pkg
 A fast and simple package manager for Nemesis inspired from `kiss` and `pacman`.
-This is completely written from scratch...
+This is completely written from scratch in pure python with no pip needed...

 # usage:-
 `nemsis-pkg` has various flags that performs operations and some operations have their args.